 Decluttering The Space Will Clear Your Mind

-While I’d love to find out the best possible information available with me in order to write an article, to stop researching is another way to complete my blog quicker.
-I don’t necessarily like to write a quick blog, I do worry about imperfections.
+While I'd love to find out the best possible information available to me in order to write an article, to stop researching is another way to complete my blog quicker.
+I don't necessarily like to write a quick blog, I do worry about imperfections.
 But by limiting myself with the amount of information I can draw the line.

-Why write blog when you are drowning in clutter?
-I no longer keep any emails older than 30 days – there are some important emails that I shouldn’t have deleted, but that’s not the end of the world.
+Why write a blog when you are drowning in clutter?
+I no longer keep any emails older than 30 days - there are some important emails that I shouldn't have deleted, but that's not the end of the world.
 If I get desperate, I can always ask whoever!
 No websites are bookmarked unless I use them very frequently.
 I only read 3 or 4 most useful articles for additional information before I start writing.
-With this way – knowing that my space is all clear – I now feel much more peaceful when blogging.
+With this way - knowing that my space is all clear - I now feel much more peaceful when blogging.

-So if you feel you’re overloaded with information, stop saving anything “just in case”, start deleting what you’ve saved without questioning and see how you feel.
+So if you feel you're overloaded with information, stop saving anything "just in case", start deleting what you've saved without questioning, and see how you feel.
 It will clear your mind for sure.

 Create your Own Website for absolutely FREE

-No contract, no catches, 100% secure and spam free – create your own website and learn how to make money online – Click HERE
+No contract, no catches, 100% secure and spam-free - create your own website and learn how to make money online - Click HERE